-The opportunity to talk directly to a farmer comes, in a big part, due to new communication tools, including smart phones.
+The opportunity to talk directly to a farmer is due, in large part, to new communication tools, including smart phones.
 They allow farmers to be online where they are accessible to others - from Facebook to Twitter to blogs.

 More and more farmers understand that they need to tell their story - how they farm and why - so people have a better understanding.
-Social media and its related tools make that easier, especially since a growing number of farmers have smart phones that allow them to post photos and videos while commenting on what they are up to or answering questions.
+Social media and its related tools make that easier, especially since a growing number of farmers utilize smart phones to post photos and videos while commenting on what they are doing or answering questions.

-Stirling Family | Martinton, Illinois
+Stirling family | Martinton, Illinois